huggingface/blog/swift-coreml-llm.md

 TODO: change the org, as per Julien's email thread.
 TODO: screenshot.

 This is an automated tool built on top of `exporters` (see below) that either works for your model, or doesn't.
-It requires no coding at all: you write the Hub model identifier, then select the task you're planning to use the model for, and apply.
-If conversion succeeds, you can push the converted Core ML weights to the Hub, and you are done.
+It requires no coding at all: you enter the Hub model identifier, select the task you're planning to use the model for, and click apply.
+If conversion succeeds, you can push the converted Core ML weights to the Hub, and you are done!

 2. Use [`exporters`](https://github.com/huggingface/exporters), a Python conversion package built on top of Apple's `coremltools` (see below).

-It gives you a lot more options to configure the conversion task.
+This library gives you a lot more options to configure the conversion task.
 In addition, it lets you create your own [conversion configuration class](https://github.com/huggingface/exporters#overriding-default-choices-in-the-configuration-object), which you may use for additional control, or to work around conversion issues.

 3. Use [`coremltools`](https://github.com/apple/coremltools), Apple's conversion package.